0xSaksham/swifey-app/README.md

-# stakingwifey - Your Decentralized Social Identity
+# swifey - Your Decentralized Social Identity

-stakingwifey is a modern mobile application built with React Native and Expo that enables users to manage their decentralized social identity using the Reclaim Protocol.
+swifey is a modern mobile application built with React Native and Expo that enables users to manage their decentralized social identity using the Reclaim Protocol.
 The app provides a seamless way to verify and share credentials while maintaining privacy and security.

 ## Features